rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 My first point is that programmers should start considering cognitive aspects of programming more.

 What is that we do when we discover a bug?
 We write a test, right?
 Does that decrease the cognitive load?
 Of course it does not.
 Tests play important role but are not a Pavlov's stick.
 Instead of adding a test, I prefer to spend the time on some retrospection and on improving the code.
-_Metacognition_ is an important concept in cognitive psychology.
-It is about knowing strengths and weaknesses in our own cognitive process.
-This suggests some form of a post mortem bug retrospective where we analyze the cause and think how the bug could have been prevented.
-My suggestion is asking these questions:
-Has the root cause been identified?
-Is the cause predominately an extraneous complexity?
-Could this bug be prevented with better type safety?
-Could this bug be prevented with better abstractions?
+I want to learn from bugs.  _Fixing bugs is the least important part of the process._

 Here is an example that keeps popping into my mind when thinking about trivial errors.
 I have seen many stack overlflow errors in my life, I have seen only 2 or 3 since I moved to Haskell but they were not easy to find.
 They all were caused by Haskell allowing this lambda expression: